MicrosoftDocs/win32/desktop-src/SetupApi/specifying-a-security-descriptor-from-an-inf-file.md

 ---
-Description: 'You can control the ability of a process to access securable objects or to perform system administration tasks.' ms.assetid: 'a5d8eaaa-4585-44a3-ab92-2a323d9af80c'
+Description: You can control the ability of a process to access securable objects or to perform system administration tasks. ms.assetid: a5d8eaaa-4585-44a3-ab92-2a323d9af80c
-title: Specifying a Security Descriptor From an INF File
+title: Specifying a Security Descriptor From an INF File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Specifying a Security Descriptor From an INF File